joshwyatt/repo3/README.md

 This is what Jackie has to say
 Here's another line from Jackie jackie created this on the dev branch
-This is from add-info by josh
+This is from add-info by Josh